 Can I Freeze Pretzel Pigs in a Blanket?

 Sure!
 In fact, you can freeze these before or after baking.
 If freezing them before boiling and baking, first, get them assembled and place them in the freezer for an hour or two.
 After they are solid, store them in freezer-safe containers for up to 2 months.
 When ready to make them, let them thaw overnight in the refrigerator.
-Then, let them come to room temperature before boiling them in the boiling water and baking soda and baking them in the oven, where they will last up to a couple of months.
+Then, let them come to room temperature before boiling them in the boiling water and baking soda and baking them in the oven.
+To freeze after baking, let them come to room temperature.
+Then, freeze them solid before storing them in a freezer-safe container for up to 3 months.

 After the pretzel pigs in a blanket have been baked, don’t let any leftovers go to waste.
 (But, I really do predict that you will run out of these within the first few minutes of serving them.)
 Store them in an airtight container in the refrigerator for up to 3 days.
 Reheat them in the microwave, oven, or air fryer.
 You can also freeze the baked pretzel pigs in a blanket for a couple of months.